-After your angioplasty procedure, your doctor will prescribe certain medication to aid your recovery.
+After your angioplasty procedure, your doctor will prescribe certain medications such as aspirin and pain relief medicine to aid your recovery.
 You may need to take blood-thinning medication for up to a year.
 Your doctor may prescribe a combination of low-dose aspirin (which you may need to take indefinitely) and clopidogrel, prasugrel, or ticagrelor (which you may need to take for about a year).
-Remember to adhere to your doctor’s instructions when it comes to your medication, as stopping your medication early will increase your risk of a heart attack.
-If your symptoms are not resolved, or return after time, your doctor may recommend a coronary artery bypass graft (CABG) or another coronary angioplasty.
+Remember to adhere to your doctor's instructions when it comes to your medication, as stopping your medication will increase your risk of a heart attack.
+If your symptoms are not resolved or return after a time, your doctor may recommend a coronary artery bypass graft (CABG) or another coronary angioplasty.

 Proper rehabilitation is very important after your procedure.
 Speak to your doctor about a suitable programme, which will help you return to a healthy lifestyle.
 Your doctor may recommend the following lifestyle changes:

-- Maintain a healthy body weight.
-This may require weight-loss.
+- Maintain healthy body weight.
+This may require weight loss.

 - Do not smoke.